grand-27-master/Banking-System/README.md

-# Banking
+# Task : Basic Banking System
-GRIP@ Sparks Foundation  web development and designing internship Task-1 Basic Banking website The Sparks Foundation Tasks
+GRIP@ Sparks Foundation  web development and designing internship Task- Basic Banking website The Sparks Foundation Tasks
 This repository contains the tasks that I completed while working as an intern for The Sparks Foundation.

-Internship Category - Web Development and Design Internship Duration - 1 Month ( January-2020 )
+Internship Category - Web Development and Design Internship Duration - 1 Month ( April-2021)
-Internship Type - Work from Home

-# Task : Basic Banking System
 ◇ Create a simple dynamic website which has the following specs.

 ◇ Start with creating a dummy data in database for upto 10